tarahmarie/aviation-resources/README.md

 If a participant engages in inappropriate behaviour, the admins may take any action they deem appropriate, including warning the offender and removing them from the Slack entirely.

-## Message retention
+## Message Retention:

-The IETF is currently using a free Slack instance, which means we do not control the retention of our messages.
-By default, Slack will only show [the most recent 10,000 messages sent by the group](https://slack.com/help/articles/115002422943-Message-file-and-app-limits-on-the-free-version-of-Slack).
-Our intent is for conversations to be treated as ephemeral and non-archival.
+Because this is a free slack account, we have restricted scrollback, but Slack -- the company -- retains complete logs of all channels and direct messages back to the creation of this slack.
 Slack is a U.S. company and therefore subject to subpoenas from U.S. courts.
 Our logs may be subject to subpoena and could become public as part of legal proceedings.

 ## Privacy

-**Please be mindful that this is a public Slack instance.**  Membership is generally open, and any member can join a public channel.
-Direct messages and private channels are still subject to the logging and retention concerns discussed above.
+**Please be mindful that things you say here may at some point become public.**  Membership is generally open, and any member can join a public channel.
+We cannot prevent people from screencapping or otherwise logging this slack.
+We also can't guarantee that every member's login credentials and logged-in devices are secure.
+Files uploaded here can be downloaded by anyone with a login.
 Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.

 ## Credits and license